open-policy-agent/opa/docs/DEVELOPMENT.md

 ## Getting Started

+After cloning the repository, run `make deps` to install the parser generator ("pigeon") into your workspace.

-After cloning the repository, you can run `make all` to build the project and execute all of the tests.
-If this succeeds, there should be a binary in the top directory (opa).
+Next, run `make all` to build the project and execute all of the tests.
+If this succeeds, there should be a new binary in the top level directory ("opa").

 Verify the build was successful by running `opa version`.